vapor/docs/4.0/docs/leaf/overview.md

 - Token `#`: This signals the leaf parser to begin looking for a tag.
 - Name `count`: that identifies the tag.
 - Parameter List `(users)`: May accept zero or more arguments.
-- Body: An optional body can be supplied to some tags.
-This is similar to Swift's trailing-closure syntax.
+- Body: An optional body can be supplied to some tags using a semicolon and a closing tag

 There can be many different usages of these four elements depending on the tag's implementation.
 Let's look at a few examples of how Leaf's built-in tags might be used: